scalawithcats/scala-with-cats/src/pages/foldable-traverse/traverse.md

 so the return type is `Option[List[Int]]`.
 Again, `Option` is a monad,
 so the semigroupal `combine` function follows from `flatMap`.
-The semantics are therefore fail fast error handling: if all inputs are even, we get a list of outputs.
+The semantics are therefore fail-fast error handling: if all inputs are even, we get a list of outputs.
 Otherwise we get `None`: